 Also Read: - Saving Schemes in India

-Tier 2 – This option functions as a voluntary savings scheme.
-Any number of withdrawals can be made from the corpus as and when required.
-You need to have a tier I NPS account to open a tier 2 account.
+Tier 2 – This option is similar to a voluntary savings scheme.
+You can also withdraw from the corpus as and when required.
+However, to open a Tier 2 NPS account, you need to own a tier-I NPS account.

-How is the Contribution Made by the NPS Holder Managed?
+What Is How Contribution Made By The NPS Holder Is Managed?

-You can subscribe online by following the e-NPS process.
-Alternatively, you can apply offline through any of the Points of Presence (POPs) appointed for this.
-All the major commercial banks, brokers and Stock Holding Corporation Ltd perform the role of PoP.
+Online registration is possible by following the e-NPS process.
+Oe can also apply offline by contacting any of the Points of Presence (POPs) appointed for this purpose.
+Currently, all the major commercial banks, brokers and Stock Holding Corporation Ltd. are authorized to act as PoPs.

 - SBI Pension Funds